Leo Mansell

-Leo James Mansell (born 4 January 1985 on the Isle of Man) is a British racing driver.
+Leo James Mansell (born 4 January 1985 on the Isle of Man) is a British former racing driver.
 He is the son of 1992 Formula One world champion and 1993 PPG Indy Car World Series champion, Nigel Mansell, and elder brother of fellow racing driver Greg Mansell.

+Racing career

 Leo and his younger brother have always raced in the same series, starting with Karting in 2000.
 The brothers ascended through the Karting ranks, and moved into single-seater racing in 2006, in the Formula BMW UK series.
+He was outperformed by his brother Greg, who finished 14th with 24 points, and finished 25th and last with no points.

-The pair were granted drives in the finale of the 2006 British Formula Three Championship at Thruxton, driving for the Fortec Motorsport team, in Invitational Class, with Leo finishing in 14th position in the first race, and then 13th in the second.
+In the same year the pair were granted drives in the finale of the 2006 British Formula Three Championship at Thruxton, driving for the Fortec Motorsport team, in Invitational Class, with Leo finishing in 14th position in the first race, and then 13th in the second.

+In 2007, Leo maintained his seat in the 2007 British Formula 3 series for Fortec Motorsport, ultimately finishing 17th after 18 races, with two points.
+The next year in 2008, Mansell entered the Formula Atlantic series, driving for Walker Racing.
+He competed in 11 races and was able to obtain 68 points, finishing the championship in 19th.

 Mansell, with his father Nigel, tested a Chamberlain-Synergy team Le Mans prototype Lola-AER B06/10 during the week commencing 14 July 2008 at the Estoril circuit.
-He raced for the Ferrari GT2 team in the Le Mans Series for the 2009 season.
+He raced for the Ferrari GT2 team Team Modena in the Le Mans Series for the 2009 season.
+In the same year, he drove in the 2009 24 Hours of Le Mans, in the LMGT2 class.
+He finished seventh overall.

-For the 2010 season he co-drove a Ginetta-Zytek GZ09S – with his brother Greg and father Nigel – in select Le Mans Series events and in the 24 Hours of Le Mans.
+For the 2010 season, he co-drove a Ginetta-Zytek GZ09S – with his brother Greg and father Nigel – in select Le Mans Series events and in the 24 Hours of Le Mans.
 At the 8 Hours of Castellet they finished 9th overall (8th in LMP1), but their Le Mans effort was cut short due to a tyre failure and a crash by Nigel early in the event.

+In 2011, Mansell signed with Lotus Italia to drive in the Blancpain Endurance Series GT4 Cup, in which, in five races, he would get 105 points overall and finish 2nd in the championship, his best result of his career.
+He won two races, got three podiums and one pole position.